ihopeit/dynamic-qrcoder/README_EN.md

 Configuration options in the .env file:
 - URL_PREFIX=qrcode - URL prefix configuration
-- PREFERRED_URL_SCHEME=https - URL scheme configuration (use https for production, http for local development)

 Flask Blueprint is used to implement URL prefix functionality.
 All routes except `/group/<display_code>` are moved to the prefixed Blueprint.